tjheslin1/Patterdale/docs/configuration.md

 The example `docker run` commands includes two volume mounts:

-`docker run -d -p 7000:7000 -v /your/config/directory:/config -v /your/secrets/directory:/passwords tjheslin1/patterdale:0.13.0`
+`docker run -d -p 7000:7000 -v /your/config/directory:/config -v /your/secrets/directory:/passwords tjheslin1/patterdale:0.14.0`

+If a logback.xml file is included in the directory passed into the `/config` container volume, this will configure your logging.

 ## patterdale.yml